-Pancreatic cancer is the 10th most common cancer in the UK, with around 9600 people diagnosed each year.
-The disease has the lowest survival rate of all the 21 most common cancers, with just 5% of people in the UK living for five years or more after diagnosis.
-Shockingly, survival rates have remained largely unchanged for the last 40 years.
+Pancreatic cancer is the 10th most common cancer in the UK, with around 10,000 people diagnosed each year.
+The disease has the lowest survival rate of all the 21 most common cancers, with just 7.9% of people in the UK living for five years or more after diagnosis.
+This has risen from 3% in the last ten years.

 John William Street as told by his daughter, Melanie Hamer

 My Dad was always healthy.
 He was a quiet, thoughtful man and he’d do anything for anybody.
 A draughtsman by trade, he was also a keen artist – though he played it down – and was always interested in his grandchildren’s lives, and in our business.
 He never complained about anything, and he was never ill.

 But in the spring of 2015, Dad started getting tummy troubles, then in May, he started feeling an uncomfortable twinge under his shoulder blade, and he lost a little bit of weight.
 The doctor thought he might have gallstones, so sent him for tests.

 Pancreatic cancer had been mentioned in passing, but the possibility of gallstones was the focus.
 While we waited for the test results, the tummy troubles persisted, and his urine was darker.
 The twinge under his shoulder blade was still there too, and he was developing back pain.
 But he never complained and only took some paracetamol when it was really needed.